- analyzing a patient’s oral health

 Chew Sugarless Gum

-Clinical studies now show that chewing gum, preferably sugarless with xylitol after eating, can help prevent tooth decay, increases the flow of saliva and neutralizes acids produced by bacteria in the mouth.
+Clinical studies now show that chewing gum, preferably sugarless with xylitol after eating, can help prevent tooth decay, increases the flow of saliva, and neutralizes acids produced by bacteria in the mouth.

-For those places in your mouth you just can’t get to with the toothbrush, you need to floss every day.
+For those places in your mouth that you just can’t get to with the toothbrush, you need to floss every day.
 When done correctly, flossing removes what’s in between your teeth and deep below the gumline.